 New Hire Mentorship Program

-Humanizing the contract work experience with a one-on-one support program and educational email campaign that guides new resume writers through their journey with Talent Inc.
+A 1-on-1 support program and educational email campaign to guide new resume writers through their journey with Talent Inc.

 Roles: UX Research, Product Design, Copywriting